 Eating incorrectly can have long-term effects.
 One may not notice it when younger, but over a few years, to many meats, fats and dairy products can result in constipation.

 The modern diet too often consists of fast food, high processed foods and the fresh fruit and vegetables fall away, to your detriment.
 Continual constipation does require a change in life style.
-Every whole grain item and every fibre-rich fruit and vegetable helps prevent and relieve constipation.
+Every whole grain item and every fibre-rich fruit and vegetable helps prevent these problems and brings a lot of intestinal relief.

 It is important to make changes because it can become a more serious problem.
 It is also interesting to realise that the relief from getting things back on track isn't just physical.
 It can improve your emotional state and general outlook on life!